 A Note About Carrie Fisher’s words

-Carrie Fisher, God love her, has been through a lot.
+Carrie Fisher, God love her, went through a lot.
 I would never try to diminish what she has overcome.
 As someone who struggled with some awful demons in the past, I like to think I understand the fire even if it didn’t burn me as badly.

 However, I believe that her current comments about the slave costume are a bit of an overstatement as she warned a new actress about how ridiculous fans can get in their devotion…which is a fair warning, all things considered.

 Most importantly, they wrote catchy headlines that are open to misinterpretation and overstatement by those who want to use her words to support a cause.
-Because it can get them clicks, but also because people read headlines and that’s it, pretty much.
-140 characters or less, amirite?
+Because it can get them clicks and attention, but also because people read headlines and that’s it.

 I saw her at a convention where she joked and embraced the idea of being the catalyst for a generation’s sexual awakening.
 Was it defensive deflection?
 Maybe.
-But she went to that well a lot in other interviews, and wistfully joked about wishing to be fit enough to wear that outfit again.
+But she went to that well a lot in other interviews, and wistfully joked about wanting fit in that outfit again.
 She even “defended” the outfit earlier this year when some idiot in Philadelphia nearly fainted from seeing the figure.

 Again, I am not a particular fan of the “Slave Leia” bit.
-I don’t buy the figures and I’m not going to cry if I can’t; primarily because I don’t buy a lot of merchandise of any kind anymore.
+I don’t buy the figures and I’m not going to cry if I can’t.
+I’m a poor barometer, though, because I don’t buy hardly any merchandise anymore.